mroyluna/summer17mantlesim/mantle_simulation/README.md

 and a list of all changes and their diffs.
 This makes it easy to verify what code generated the results.

-Note added on 7/13/17: for lithos, you must first have run conda create -n fenicsproject -c conda-forge fenics
+Note added on 7/13/17: for lithos, you must first have run: conda create -n fenicsproject -c conda-forge fenics

-then you can start fenics by
-source activate fenicsproject
+then you can start fenics by : source activate fenicsproject

 ## Post-Processing
 All post processing scripts are inside post_process/.
 The original 3-dimensional